Welcome to our FAQ page.

 The Nigeria Spelling Bee receives hosting requests from interested schools who wish to host the competition in their school premises.

 Please visit our HOSTING page for details and benefits of a host school and to make your request official.

-At the end of the round, spellers who spelt correctly will progress to the next round, this is done until the needed number of Qualifiers emerge in the state or regional level, or until a Champion emerges in the National Finals.
+At the end of the round, spellers who spelt correctly will progress to the next round, this is done until the needed number of Qualifiers emerge in the state level, or until a Champion emerges in the National Finals.

 First send a text message (SMS) with your question, stating your location and all your questions to 09056624866.
 You will receive a reply immediately.

 You can also send your enquiry via WhatsApp to 09056624866.